Jsparrow/jsparrow.github.io/docs/eclipse/profiles.md

 ## Creating profiles

+jSparrow allows for grouping sets of rules into profiles.
+Follow these steps to create a profile:

-1. Go to "Window" -> "Preferences" -> "jSparrow" and click on "New Profile..."
+1. Navigate to "Window" -> "Preferences" -> "jSparrow" and click on "New Profile..."

 [ ![jSparrow preferences](/img/eclipse/jsparrow_preferences.png) ](/img/eclipse/jsparrow_preferences.png)